Pumpkin Magic Cake

 Pumpkin Magic Cake Recipe

 When pumpkin season rolls around, I am always looking for new pumpkin desserts to take to potlucks or parties.
-Trust me, this magic pumpkin cake does disappoint!
+Trust me, this magic pumpkin cake does not disappoint!
 It starts out with two delicious layers that magically swap places while baking.
 Once baked, you’ll have a pumpkin pie layer on the bottom that’s infused with warm autumn spices.
 The second layer is a deliciously moist yellow cake that tastes amazing with the flavors in the pumpkin layer.

 When the cake is cooled, it’s topped with a smooth and creamy vanilla cream cheese frosting with a sprinkle of pumpkin pie spice.
 It’s truly a beautiful and absolutely delicious layer cake, great for all your fall festivities.
 The best part is that a boxed cake mix makes it super easy to prepare.
 If you love easy cake mix recipes that are perfect for fall, you should try this Cherry Chocolate Dump Cake, and this Apple Cider Bundt Cake.